arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/monads/2023-10-30-monads-for-the-rest-of-us-8.md

 * "a functor is a type that can map itself to another version of itself using a mapping function"
 * "A functor is a container of values"

-The most popular way to visualize functors is using boxes, as in [Functors, Applicatives, And Monads In Pictures][functors-as-boxes]:
+The most popular way to visualize Functors is using boxes, as in [Functors, Applicatives, And Monads In Pictures][functors-as-boxes]:

 ![Functors as boxes](static/img/monads-for-the-rest-of-us/functors-as-boxes.png){: height="300px" }

 This is all good.
 But I recommend: don't forget that these are only approximations and visualization stratagems.
 The box metaphor holds true in many scenarios, but easily falls short in others, leading to situations that can be quite perplexing.

-Before implementing functors for our `IO`, `Undetemined` and `Maybe` cases, let's see with some code those 2 different perspectives on Functors.
+Before implementing Functors for our `IO`, `Undetemined` and `Maybe` cases, let's see with some code those 2 different perspectives on Functors.

 ## Functor as a mapper
 Take a simple function `string -> int`: